DavidLapous/multipers/THIRD_PARTY_NOTICES.md

 # Third-Party Notices

 This distribution includes and/or links against third-party components with GPL/LGPL licenses.
-As a result, distributed `multipers` artifacts built with these components are licensed under `GPL-3.0-or-later`.
+Distributed `multipers` artifacts containing the Skyscraper-Invariant backend are licensed under `GPL-3.0-only`; builds without that backend remain `GPL-3.0-or-later`.

 ## Components